zydou/arti/doc/dev/rpc-book/src/rpc-connect-sketch.md

 > by that user's applications.
 >
 > For the "system arti" case, where Arti is to be shared by many users,
-> the integrator or sysadmin needs to specify an alternative connect string
+> the integrator or sysadmin needs to specify an alternative connect points
 > in Arti's configuration.
 Our documentation should recommend the use
-> of SYSTEM\_DEFAULT, or of storing a special connect string in
+> of SYSTEM\_DEFAULT, or of storing a special connect point in
 > the system default location
 > (`/etc/arti-rpc/connect.d/` on Unix).
 >